Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: One-Dimensional Power Spectra of NGC 628 at microns

-The bottom panel of Figure \ref{fig:slope628_560} shows the slopes of the PS averages on scales larger than 200 pc.
-The average slope is $-0.83$ and the average error in the slope is $0.17$, much smaller than the scatter.
-The dispersion in the slope is $\pm0.31$.
-These values are in Table 2.
-The top panel shows the average intensities of all the scans, in blue, and the rms values around those averages, in red.
+The bottom panel of Fig.~\ref{fig:slope628_560} shows the slopes of the 50-scan PS averages on scales larger than 200 pc as a function of scan number.
+These slopes were determined from least-squares fits to the $\log P(k/k_0)$ versus $\log(k/k)0)$ relations in the plots.
+The average slope is $-0.83$ and the average error in the slope is $0.17$, as determined from the 90\% uncertainty limit in a student-t distribution.
+The error is smaller than the rms variance in the slope, which is $\pm0.31$.
+These values and analogous values for the other wavelengths and galaxies are in Table 2.

+The top panel of Fig.~\ref{fig:slope628_560} shows the average intensities of all the scans, in blue, and the rms values around those averages, in red.
 The rms spikes when there is a bright source in the scan.
 The scan containing the brightest point-like source, scan 1550, is indicated by a vertical dashed line in the top panel and a red circle in the bottom panel.
 As was evident from previous figures, the slope of the PS of the bright source is $\sim0$ on large scales.
 Other spikes in the rms correspond to shallow slopes too.
-Figure \ref{fig:slope628_560} also shows a systematically steeper (negative) slope for scans that go through the inner part of the galaxy.
-These scans include the exponential disk profile which is a large-scale structure, and that adds power at low $k/k_0$, making the slope more negative.
-These more negative slopes are directly evident in Figure \ref{fig:ps628_560_all} around the 40th PS-average, which is in the middle of the central panel.
+Fig.~\ref{fig:slope628_560} also shows a systematically steeper (negative) slope for scans that go through the inner part of the galaxy.
+These inner scans include the exponential disk profile which is a large-scale structure, and that adds power at low $k/k_0$, making the slope more negative.
+More negative slopes here are directly evident in Fig.~\ref{fig:ps628_560_all} around the 40th PS-average, which is in the middle of the central panel.